Enhancing a Convolutional Autoencoder with a Quantum Approximate Optimization Algorithm for Image Noise Reduction: Introduction

 Recently, the popularity of quantum computers has surged among researchers, driven by their unique computational capabilities, such as superposition.
-Superposition allows quantum circuits to represent multiple states simultaneously, enabling them to model the complex, nonlinear relationships that classical systems struggle with.
+Quantum circuits leverage principles such as superposition, entanglement, and interference, allowing them to represent and manipulate complex, high-dimensional states that are often intractable for classical systems.
 This capability can lead to more accurate and efficient data compression than classical AE.
 However, quantum computers remain suboptimal for production applications~\cite{bouland2022noise}.
 The existing quantum computing (QC) landscape is in the noisy intermediate-scale quantum (NISQ) era~\cite{bharti2022noisy}, indicating that current quantum systems exhibit limitations in terms of the number of qubits, circuit depth, and high noise levels.
 Because of these factors, variational quantum algorithms (VQAs) have emerged as an ideal choice for implementation, primarily due to their lower qubit requirements and reduced circuit depth.
 VQAs leverage classical computation to optimize the algorithm parameters effectively~\cite{huang2023near}.
 In addition, they exhibit robustness against image noise - a major problem for other types of quantum algorithms.
-The quantum approximate optimization algorithm (QAOA), a leading VQA, tackles combinatorial optimization by transforming the problem into finding the ground state of its corresponding Hamiltonian.
+We adopt a QAOA-inspired ansatz circuit, leveraging its parameterized structure to construct a quantum latent space representation, rather than applying QAOA for solving an optimization task.
+These quantum principles, superposition, entanglement, and interference, allow the circuit to represent and process complex, high-dimensional patterns in data.
+In our approach, this variational structure enables effective learning and denoising of noisy images through gradient-based optimization, rather than through solving a combinatorial objective.